Hernandez to fiancée in final letter: 'I told you what was coming'

 He ended the note with: "I KNEW I LOVED YOU = SAVAGE GARDEN."

 Hernandez doesn't specifically mention suicide, although the letter was one of three that have been described by officials as suicide notes.
-Attorneys for Hernandez's family did not immediately respond to the release of the letter.
+Attorneys for Hernandez's family did not immediately respond to the letter's contents.

+A report released Friday also revealed Hernandez was affiliated with the Bloods street gang while at the Souza-Baranowski Correctional Center, and that he had been disciplined for wearing "STG" paraphernalia.
+The acronym stands for Security Threat Group, a euphemism for gangs.

 The day before Hernandez hanged himself in his prison cell on April 19, inmates who knew him said he seemed to be "in a great place" — and that he even held out hope he would play professional football again.

 Some of Hernandez's final interactions were detailed in an investigative report released Thursday by the Massachusetts Department of Correction.
-Inmates at the Souza-Baranowski Correctional Center told police they had no reason to believe the former New England Patriots tight end was preparing to take his own life just five days after he was acquitted of a double homicide.
+Inmates told police they had no reason to believe the former New England Patriots tight end was preparing to take his own life just five days after he was acquitted of a double homicide.

 "Since Friday's verdict he had been talking about the NFL and going back to play even if it wasn't with the Pats," according to an inmate who told investigators he was close friends with Hernandez.